plone/plone.restapi/docs/source/linkintegrity.md

   "keywords": "Plone, plone.restapi, REST, API, Linkintegrity"
 ---

-# Link integrity
+# Link Integrity

-When you create relations between contents in Plone (for example with relation fields or links in text), these relations are automatically stored in the database.
+When you create relations between content objects in Plone (e.g. via relation fields or links in text blocks), these relations are stored in the database.
-When you try to delete a content from Plone interface, you will get a warning if that content is referenced by one or more contents to avoid possible reference breaches.
+The Plone user interface will use those stored relations to show a warning when you try to delete a content object that is still referenced somewhere.
+This avoids broken links ("breaches") in the site.

-If you are going to delete a folderish content, the check will be performed for all contents in that folder too.
+This check includes content objects that are located within a content object ("folderish content").

 The `@linkintegrity` endpoint returns the list of reference breaches.
+If there are none, it will return an empty list ("[]").

 You can call the `/@linkintegrity` endpoint on site root with a `GET` request and a list of uids in JSON BODY: